SET Goals:

 - Monthly budget management identifies risks.
 Staff pay increases, fuel increases and other on costs are carefully monitored.

 - Building improvement fund is established and clear parameters in place to spend any surpluses.
+This is shared with trustees through a building action plan for the next 12 month period.

 - A growth plan is in place to identify the impact of a converter and/or a sponsored academy to SET.
 This will highlight capacity issues.